Seizing child recieving IN treatmentTherapeutic Intranasal Drug Delivery

 Drug delivery as drops using a syringe or dropper

 A second method of intranasal drug delivery is to take a solubilized medication (liquid form) and drip it into the nose a few drops at a time, allowing it to run down onto the nasal mucosa.
 This can be done using a syringe or in some instances using the packaged form of the medication to drip it directly into the nose.
 To use this technique, most generic medications will need to be removed from within their storage bottle using a syringe.
 The syringe can then act as the measuring/dosing device as well as the dropper.
 The efficacy of the nasal dropper techniques varies depending on which author you read.
-Some authors find drops to be an effective method of delivery,[1-3] while others note poor surface area coverage and rapid removal of the medication into the throat via runoff and ciliary movement.[1, 4-10] Never the less it is this method has been used in many research studies and found to be an effective method of delivering adequate doses of medication to patients.
+Some authors find drops to be an effective method of delivery,[1-3,20] while others note poor surface area coverage and rapid removal of the medication into the throat via runoff and ciliary movement.[1, 4-10] Patient compliance and head position are also crucial for success - if the patient refuses the drops or fails to hold their head in the best position, much of the drug is either not delivered or lost to the external environment or into the throat.[14-16] Never the less it is this method has been used in many research studies and found to be an effective method of delivering adequate doses of medication to cooperative patients when they hold their heads in the proper position to prevent excess run-off.

 Usability problems with drops

 Unfortunately, outside the research arena there are some issues regarding the “usability” of the nasal dropper technique.
 Usability is a term that evaluates the human-technological interface to assess how easy a technology is to master and use.
 Usability also includes an evaluation of efficacy (did it work) and satisfaction (did I like using it or was it very difficult to use).
 A good idea that is difficult to apply will rarely be adopted outside the research setting.
 While mastering the concept of using a syringe as a dropper is very simple, the actual application in a clinical environment is less straight forward and can lead to delivery failure, drug failure and clinician/patient abandonment of the technique due to low satisfaction.
-Unfortunately, nasal dropper delivery of medications requires a fairly cooperative patient or actual physical restraint of the patient to position them in a semi-recumbent position (usually requiring at least two adults to hold in position) so the medicine will run back into the nose and not out onto their lip.
+Unfortunately, nasal dropper delivery of medications requires a fairly cooperative patient or actual physical restraint of the patient to position them in a semi-recumbent or other unusual position (usually requiring at least two adults to hold in position) so the medicine will run back into the nose and not out onto their lip or throat.
 Drops delivered too rapidly cause the drug to run straight through into their throat leading to coughing, gagging and poor absorption.
-Drops delivered slowly often require prolonged restraint in any but the most cooperative patient.
+In fact, laying flat on back and dripping the drug into the nose is a poor way to achieve good bioavailability and should not be used.[17]
+It is better to have them position themselves as shown in the above diagram.
+Drops delivered slowly also often require prolonged restraint in any but the most cooperative patient.
 It is also very common for the uncooperative patient to violently blow their nose at the time of delivery – expelling the drug externally into the environment and onto the clinician.
 It is possible that these usability issues have contributed to the delayed adoption of intranasal drug delivery in the medical community despite over 20 years of research demonstrating how effective intranasal medications can be in selected situations.

 Syringe dropper "technique"